rotwurstesser/bb-notes/notes/Inputs and trickz.md

 • Box shadows

 You don’t have to define all of this stuff ahead of time, just make sure you’re approaching design with a system-focused mindset, dont make the same minor descisions twice!!!!

+dont always just use font size, also use boldness of font and colors! make primaries bold for example and therefore be able to use more reasonable font sizes and also when you have sub elements use lighter colors so they can stay the same font size and not make reading feel weird and strange

+stop using 1440px artboards in Sketch and start using artboards with 1920px width because: how does the page look on big screens. which elements are going till the edge, is the site limited? do we use a wider grid? is the type getting bigger? lots of questions

 inputs of friends in design 💕